On the synchronization of coupled random walks and applications to social systems: Results

-453 - We made estimates for the number of agents inside bulk-stable nodes, counting the number of nodes that would satisfy at least one of the conditions \ref{cond1} or \ref{cond2} when inside a cluster and the experimental number of agents inside bulk-stable clusters measured as the number of nodes with $p_t = 1$.
-We took those measurements from specific regions on the phases diagram presented in the figure \ref{fig04} and resumed them in the histograms of figure \ref{fig05}.
-In the regions A ($p_0 = 0.65$, $K=0.50$ and, $\epsilon = 0.1$, where all obey the conditions \ref{cond1} or \ref{cond2}), and D ($p_0 = 0.50$, $K=0.30$ and, $\epsilon = 0.1$, where none obey neither condition \ref{cond1} or \ref{cond2}), there is an excellent agreement between the expected and the observed bulk-stable nodes.
-However, the agreement is not good at the mixed regions B ($p_0 = 0.60$, $K=0.40$ and, $\epsilon = 0.1$, where some obey the condition \ref{cond2}) and C ($p_0 = 0.50$, $K=0.70$ and, $\epsilon = 0.1$, where some obey the condition \ref{cond1}) because in the estimate of the number of agents in bulk-stable clusters we did not include the nodes at the borders.
-As the coordination number increases, the fraction of nodes on the border of the cluster also increases.
-If $K<K_c$ (region B and D), to be a bulk-stable node, one needs the consensus of a considerable majority, which is hindered by the increase in the coordination number (a simple majority in a low $d$ system presents a higher fluctuation than a simple majority in a high $d$ system).
-Therefore, the difference between the estimate and the measured in simulations data increases as the coordination number increases.
-On the other hand, if $K>K_c$ (region C), as it does not require full consensus for the opinion to be frozen, at a given $K$, more nodes means more configurations where $p_t = 1$, and the probability for the agent to be in the such state becomes less dependent on fluctuations at the frontiers.
-In this case, the higher the coordination number, the smaller the difference to the simulation's data.
+The reason for the disagreement shown in Fig. \ref{fig05} is that in the estimate of the number of agents in bulk-stable clusters, we did not include the nodes at the borders.
+As the coordination number increases, the fraction of frontier nodes also increases.
+If $K<K_c$, as in the regions B and D, to reach the bulk-stability one needs the consensus of a considerable majority, which is hindered by the increase in the coordination number (a simple majority in a low $d$ system presents a higher fluctuation than a simple majority in a high $d$ system).
+Therefore, the difference between the expected and the observed increases as the coordination number increases in this region.
+On the other hand, if $K>K_c$, as in C, the agent does not require full consensus for it to become a bulk-stable node.
+More nodes brings more configurations where $p_t = 1$.
+The probability of being in the such state becomes less dependent on fluctuations at the frontiers.
+Thus, the higher the coordination number, the smaller the difference.